tiffanybnguyen/CS4173-Final-Project/README.md

   → send my_pub.pem to your partner before connecting
 ```

-Send your `my_pub.pem` to your partner (email, AirDrop, USB, whatever).
+1. Send your `public_key.pem` to your partner.
-They send theirs back to you.
-Save the file they sent — call it
+2. They send theirs back to you, and save that file.
-`peer_pub.pem` if you want to keep things tidy.

-After that, the startup dialog asks for:
+3. After that, the startup dialog asks for:
 - **Role** — Listen or Connect
-- **Host** — IP to bind (Listen) or dial (Connect)
+- **Host** — IP to Listen or Connect
 - **Port**
 - **Peer public key** — path to your partner's public key file

-Run on two machines, one Listen + one Connect, both pointing at the
+Run on two machines, one server (listen) + one client (connect), both pointing at the listener's host and port.
-listener's host/port.

 ## Files

-- `cipher.py` — primitives: HKDF, AES-CBC ⊕ ChaCha20 cascade, X25519 DH, RSA sign/verify, key serialization
+- `cipher.py` — HKDF, AES-CBC ⊕ AES-CTR cascade, X25519 DH, RSA sign/verify, key serialization
 - `peer.py` — TCP framing, signed DH handshake, session keys, send/receive loop, key rotation
-- `chatui.py` — Tkinter startup dialog and chat window
+- `chatui.py` — Tkinter startup chat window
-- `chat.py` — entry point; auto-generates RSA keypair on first run
+- `chat.py` — entry point; auto-generates RSA keypair